diillson/chatcli/README_EN.md

 # Bringing Your Terminal Closer to Artificial Intelligence 🕵️‍♂️✨

-**ChatCLI** is an advanced command-line application (CLI) that integrates powerful Large Language Models (LLMs) (such as OpenAI, StackSpot, GoogleAI, ClaudeAI, and xAI) to facilitate interactive and contextual conversations directly in your terminal.
+**ChatCLI** is an advanced command-line application (CLI) that integrates powerful Large Language Models (LLMs) (such as OpenAI, StackSpot, GoogleAI, ClaudeAI, xAI and Ollama -> `Local models`) to facilitate interactive and contextual conversations directly in your terminal.
 Designed for developers, data scientists, and tech enthusiasts, it enhances productivity by aggregating various contextual data sources and offering a rich, user-friendly experience.

 <div align="center">
   <img src="https://github.com/diillson/chatcli/actions/workflows/1-ci.yml/badge.svg"/>